art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Artworks

 Represents a work of art in our collections.
+For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#artworks).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource